andymccall/mobysoft-recruitment/README.md

 ## Running

 On Linux ensure the resources folder and the Recruitment-1.0-SNAPSHOT.jar file are in the same directory.
-Ensure you are logged in with a user that has permissions to access the file system and ru the following:
+Ensure you are logged in with a user that has permissions to access the file system and run the following:

     root@linux-server:/opt/mobysoft-recruitment# java -Djava.net.preferIPv4Stack=true -Dspring.profiles.active=development -jar Recruitment-1.0-SNAPSHOT.jar